KusionStack/kusion/README.md

 # Kusion

-Kusion is the engine of [KusionStack](https://github.com/KusionStack) for parsing user's intentions described in [Konfig](https://github.com/KusionStack/konfig) and making them effect in infrastructures.
+Kusion is the platform engineering engine of [KusionStack](https://github.com/KusionStack).
+It delivers intentions described in [Konfig](https://github.com/KusionStack/konfig) to Kubernetes, Clouds and Customized Infrastructure resources

 ## Key Features

 - **App Whole Lifecycle Management**: Manage App from the first code to production-ready with [Kusion](https://github.com/KusionStack/kusion) and [Konfig](https://github.com/KusionStack/konfig)
-- **Team cooperation**: App Dev, SRE and Platform Dev cooperate efficiently in this codify platform
+- **Self-Service**: Enable App Dev self-service capabilities and help them cooperate with SRE and Platform Dev efficiently
-- **Hybrid Runtime**: Orchestrate hybrid runtime resources like Terraform and Kubernetes in a unified way
+- **Hybrid Resources Operation**: Orchestrate hybrid runtime resources like Kubernetes, Terraform and your customized infrastructure resource in a unified way
 - **Vendor Agnostic**: Write once, render dynamically, deliver to any cloud

 <div align="center">